AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

     <figcaption>Steering Angle Schematic</figcaption>
 </figure>

-> **_Tip_**  Notice that in the last line a few adjustments to the steering angle are made. the value is reduced by half and biased by fifteen degrees.
+> **_Tip_**  Notice that in the last line a few adjustments to the steering angle are made.
+The value is reduced by half and biased by fifteen degrees.
 These correction factors will be a key to your success in making this car drive faster!
 Because the track we trained with only has left-hand turns, the model is biased towards the left.
-We have introduced a reverse-bias to help the vehicle go stright and turn right when needed.
+We have introduced a reverse-bias to help the vehicle go straight and turn right when needed.
 You might be able to find a better bias value!
-Also, we found the car made large turns it sometimes could not recover from so we divided all angles by a scaling factor to help the car drive more smoothly.
+Also, we found the car made large turns it sometimes could not recover from, so we divided all angles by a scaling factor to help the car drive more smoothly.
 Once again, you may be able to find a better value for this correction factor.

 ### 3.3 Create and Send ROS Message